Salvia

 Medical or Therapeutic Use?

-Scarce reliable medical data exists regarding the potential benefits of salvia, though some studies suggest salvia could be used to treat drug abuse and addiction, and even “reduce agitation of patients” with Alzheimer’s disease.
+Scarce reliable medical data exists regarding the potential benefits of salvia, though some studies suggest salvia could be used to treat drug abuse and addiction.

 The Mazatecs reportedly used salvia leaves to treat arthritis, gastrointestinal problems, headaches, and other illnesses.